Check out our interview with addy; a platform that allows Canadians to invest in different properties across Canada with as little as $1.

 These programs and services (provided by Agriculture and Agri-Food Canada) include but definitely aren’t limited to:

-- Advance Payments Program – Receive a cash advance that’s based on the estimated value of your products.
+- Advance Payments Program – Receive a low-interest cash advance up to up to $1,000,000.
+The amount you qualify for is based on the estimated value of your products and is to be repaid as you sell your products (up to 18 months)

 - Dairy Farm Investment Program – Access up to $100,000 to invest in new dairy production technology or to upgrade your current equipment.

-- Farm Debt Mediation Service – If your farm is struggling financially, this service can help you find the appropriate sources of counselling and mediation.
+- Farm Debt Mediation Service – If your farm is struggling financially, this service can help you find the appropriate sources of counselling and mediation for free.

 Largest Lender Network In Canada